simoyoshi/mysticalreader/README.md

 }
 ```

-You can find the default `messages.json` here: https://github.com/AlexzanderFlores/WOKCommands/blob/main/messages.json.
+Puoi trovare il default `messages.json` qui: .
 You will also need to define where your `messages.json` file lives in the WOKCommands constructor like so:

 ```JS
 // Assumes messages.json is in the same directory as this code's file